ANNA GHOSH, PRESIDENT

-AARON HARDISTY, PRESIDENT
+AARON HARDISTY, VICE-PRESIDENT

 Aaron Hardisty has been involved in food security and food education in the Bay Area since 2009.
 He began as a volunteer for Cooking Matters (then called Operation Frontline) then became a member of the Cooking Matters Advisory Committee.
 He joins 18 Reasons as board member after serving as a founding board member for Three Squares.
 Aaron is a Mission District resident who walks18th street between Mission and Dolores at least twice a week to shop at Bi-Rite Market, grab dessert at Bi-Rite Creamery or walk with his wife and mini Shar Pei, Elvis.